francesco-s/francesco-s/README.md

 ### Hi there 👋

 I'm Francesco, a 27-year-old man from southern Italy. </br>
-I am passionate about computer science :computer:, machine learning :robot: and fitness :weight_lifting_man:. </br></br>
+I am passionate about computer science 💻, machine learning 🤖, fitness 🏋️‍♂️, and DJing 🎧.
 Right now I'm working in a IT consultancy company as a **Machine Learning Engineer**.
 <!--
 **francesco-s/francesco-s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.